Skip to footer content

 </ItemGroup>

-Even with explicit overrides, compatibility depends on BarcodeLib's internal API calls matching what the pinned version exposes.
-There is no support contract that guarantees a fix on a schedule that matters to the project.
+Even with explicit overrides, compatibility depends on BarcodeLib's internal API calls matching what the resolved SkiaSharp version exposes.
+As a community-maintained project, BarcodeLib has no commercial support contract attached to its release cadence.

 IronBarcode Approach